 Oppositional Defiant Disorder

-- Having other people in your family who have the same problems
+- Having other people in the family who have the same problems

-- A parent with a mood disorder, or learning or substance misuse problems
+- Having a parent with a mood disorder, or learning or substance misuse problems

-- A mother who used alcohol, smoked, or had a poor diet while pregnant
+- Having a mother who used alcohol, smoked, or had a poor diet while pregnant

 - Problems with how the family works at home

 - Prior child abuse

 A child's problems start around 8 years old.
 They tend to get worse as time goes on.